Do you know the 8 Step Timeline in Domestic Abuse Homicides?

 Every case was reviewed using published media and homicide reviews to establish the history and circumstances of the homicide, and to identify common and consistent themes.
 The eight steps that were identified to be present in almost all of the murders studied were:

 A pre-relationship history of stalking or abuse by the perpetrator

-The romance developing quickly into a serious relationship
+The romance develops quickly into a serious relationship

-A trigger to threaten the perpetrator's control - for example, the relationship ends or the perpetrator gets into financial difficulty
+A trigger threatens the perpetrator's control - for example, the relationship ends or the perpetrator gets into financial difficulty

 The perpetrator has a change in thinking - choosing to move on, either through revenge or by homicide

 Planning - the perpetrator might buy weapons or seek opportunities to get the victim alone

 Homicide - the perpetrator kills his or her partner and possibly hurts others such as the victim's children

 The only instance where a stage in the model was not followed was when men did not meet stage one - but this was normally because they had not previously had a relationship.